Salaah01/django-action-triggers/docs/source/api.rst

 .. include:: partials/note_ref_message_brokers_guide.rst
 .. include:: partials/note_ref_webhooks_guide.rst

-The following example illustrates how to create a trigger that will hit a webhook and send a message to a broker when a new product or sale is created or updated.
+This example demonstrates how to create a trigger that sends requests to webhooks and messages to a broker when a `Product` or `Sale` is created or updated.

 .. code-block:: json